OpenIPC/msposd/README.md

- -m --master      Serial port to receive MSP (%s by default) -b --baudrate    Serial port baudrate (%d by default) -o --output	  UDP endpoint to forward aggregated MSP messages -c --channels    RC Channel to listen for commands (0 by default) and exec channels.sh -w --wait        Delay after each command received (2000ms default) -r --fps         Max MSP Display refresh rate(1..50) -p --persist     How long a channel value must persist to generate a command - for multiposition switches (0ms default)
+ -m --master      Serial port to receive MSP (%s by default) -b --baudrate    Serial port baudrate (%d by default) -o --output	  UDP endpoint to forward aggregated MSP messages -c --channels    RC Channel to listen for commands (0 by default) and exec channels.sh.
+This option can be repeated to allow listening for several channels.
+ -w --wait        Delay after each command received (2000ms default) -r --fps         Max MSP Display refresh rate(1..50) -p --persist     How long a channel value must persist to generate a command - for multiposition switches (0ms default)